CYTangCY/CNN_Based_Depth_Estimation/README.md

 * matplotlib

 ## Usage
-### To Train the model, you need to download DataSet from Kitti DepthEstimation(for Depth map) and rawDataset(for IMU_DATA and RawImage to calculate opticalflow)
+### To Train the model
+you need to download DataSet from Kitti DepthEstimation(for Depth map) and rawDataset(for IMU_DATA and RawImage to calculate opticalflow)

 ```bash
 python Train_module.py